 Ragnarok M: Eternal Love 2 revealed underwater world gameplay

 Particular attention has been paid to environmental interactivity.
-The game features underwater exploration and dynamic environmental effects such as meteor showers, which make the world feel more alive and expansive.
+The game features underwater exploration and dynamic effects such as meteor showers, which make the world feel more alive and expansive.

 The in-game smartphone is also an interesting mechanic; characters can use it to contact NPCs, obtain additional information, and interact with story-driven or side activities.

 Particular attention has been paid to environmental interactivity.
-The game features underwater exploration and dynamic environmental effects such as meteor showers, which make the world feel more alive and expansive.
+The game features underwater exploration and dynamic effects such as meteor showers, which make the world feel more alive and expansive.

 The in-game smartphone is also an interesting mechanic; characters can use it to contact NPCs, obtain additional information, and interact with story-driven or side activities.